 Mozilla Firefox 30.0

 Mozilla Firefox 30.0 users might experience issues trying to access ImmiAccount.
-A bug is causing Firefox to crash when attempting to login or when creating and registering for an account.
+A bug is causing this version of Firefox to crash when attempting to login or when creating and registering for an account.

-If you encounter this problem you are encouraged to try version 29.0 of Mozilla Firefox or use an alternative browser, such as Internet Explorer or Google Chrome.
+If you encounter this problem you are encouraged to try the latest version Mozilla Firefox (version 31.0) or use an alternative browser, such as Internet Explorer or Google Chrome.

 Internet Explorer (IE) 7 – Connection timed out